-The boards can be installed inside any box that you like.
+The Basic kit has parts can be installed inside any box that you like.
 Make your own station rigs, man-packs, SOTA rigs, trail radio or mount it in a cigar box and leave it on your bedside table.

 The µBITX boards are hand-assembled by a collective of women.
 Each of the toroids is hand wound.
 This provides these women with livelihood.
 The assembled boards are then DC checked and a final RF check is performed to check the receiver’s sensitivity as well as transmitter’s output before being shipped.
 Each board is individually numbered.